 Start protocol process

 After starting the protocol process you can enable the protocol in specific interfaces.
-You need to specify which interfaces will have IGMP enabled and which interfaces will have HPIM-DM enabled.
+You need to specify which interfaces will have IGMP/MLD enabled and which interfaces will have HPIM-DM enabled.

 To have a given interface being monitored by HPIM-DM (to exchange control packets with it), you need to run the following command:

-To have a given interface being monitored by IGMP (to monitor the interest of directly connected hosts), you need to run the following command:
+To have a given interface being monitored by IGMPv2 (to monitor the IPv4 multicast interest of directly connected hosts), you need to run the following command:

 To remove a previously added interface, you need to run the following commands: